Adaptive Reorganization of Neural Pathways for Continual Learning with Spiking Neural Networks: Results

 \subsubsection{Energy consumption}

-Under the effect of the self-organizing regulation network, our model activates a task-specific sparse pathway per task and uses only a portion of the network parameters, reducing the energy consumption of each task.
+Under the effect of the adaptive dynamic routing reorganization Network (ADR-SNN)s, our model activates a task-specific sparse pathway per task and uses only a portion of the network parameters, reducing the energy consumption of each task.
 Fig. \ref{res3 fig} D-F depicts the number of synapses used for each task in the three datasets respectively.
 The activation rate of the main SNN is only between 40\% and 50\%.
-The average compression rate of our SOR-SNN is 52.37\%,53.88\% and 53.08\% in the simple-to-complex cognitive task, CIFAR100 and Mini-ImageNet datasets, respectively.
+The average compression rate of our ADR-SNN is 52.37\%,53.88\% and 53.08\% in the simple-to-complex cognitive task, CIFADR100 and Mini-ImageNet datasets, respectively.

-Tab. \ref{cifar2} illustrates the comparison of the proposed method with other DNN-based methods in terms of the accuracy and the number of synaptic parameters utilized for SNN.
-The accuracy is represented by 10steps, and the number of parameters is averaged over all tasks.
-Compared to regularization algorithms using dense networks, our model uses the least number of parameters and achieves at least 15.31\% improvement in accuracy.
-In comparison to the DSD-SNN, which is also based on sparse networks, our SOR-SNN method achieves a 2.2\% improvement in accuracy using only 9.35\% of DSD-SNN parameters.
-The results show that our SOR-SNN achieves higher performance with fewer network parameters and lower energy consumption.
+Additionally, we compare the network energy consumption of the proposed methods in terms of the number of connections, neurons, floating point operations per second (FLOPs), and computational energy, as shown in Tab. \mbox{\ref{tab3}}.
+The computational energy is calculated following the widely adopted approach from ~\mbox{\cite{chakraborty2021fully}}, specifically for DNNs.